-Subject - [tas:DistinguishedName]

-The subject to be included in the CSR.

-The ID of the key for which the CSR shall be created.

-CSRAttribute - optional, unbounded [tas:CSRAttribute]

-List of CSR attributes.
-Each attribute contains an attribute to be included in the CSR.
+- Subject [tas:DistinguishedName] The subject to be included in the CSR. - KeyID [tas:KeyID] The ID of the key for which the CSR shall be created. - CSRAttribute optional, unbounded [tas:CSRAttribute] List of CSR attributes.
+Each attribute contains an attribute to be included in the CSR. - SignatureAlgorithm [tas:AlgorithmIdentifier] The signature algorithm to be used to sign the CSR.

-SignatureAlgorithm - [tas:AlgorithmIdentifier]

-The signature algorithm to be used to sign the CSR.

-PKCS10CSR - [tas:Base64DERencodedASN1Value]

-The DER encoded PKCS#10 certification request.
+• PKCS10CSR - [tas:Base64DERencodedASN1Value] The DER encoded PKCS#10 certification request.

-• ter:Receiver - ter:Action - CSRCreationFailed

-The generation of the PKCS#10 certification request failed.

-ter:Sender - ter:InvalidArgVal - ter:UnsupportedSignatureAlgorithm ter:Sender - ter:InvalidArgVal - ter:InvalidKeyStatus

-• ter:Sender - ter:InvalidArgVal - ter:KeySignatureAlgorithmMismatch

-The specified public key is an invalid input to the specified signature algorithm.

-• ter:Sender - ter:InvalidArgVal - ter:InvalidSubject

-The specified subject is invalid or incomplete.

-• ter:Sender - ter:InvalidArgVal - ter:InvalidAttribute

-The specified attribute is invalid or incomplete.
+- ter:Receiver ter:Action CSRCreationFailed The generation of the PKCS#10 certification request failed. - ter:Sender ter:InvalidArgVal ter:KeyID No key is stored under the requested KeyID. - ter:Sender ter:InvalidArgVal ter:UnsupportedSignatureAlgorithm The specified signature algorithm is not supported by the device. - ter:Sender ter:InvalidArgVal ter:KeySignatureAlgorithmMismatch The specified public key is an invalid input to the specified signature algorithm. - ter:Sender ter:InvalidArgVal ter:InvalidKeyStatus The key with the requested KeyID has an inappropriate status. - ter:Sender ter:InvalidArgVal ter:InvalidSubject The specified subject is invalid or incomplete. - ter:Sender ter:InvalidArgVal ter:InvalidAttribute The specified attribute is invalid or incomplete.